mk270/whitakers-words/english_to_latin.md

-<P>If the program is run with TRIM_OUTPUT parameter set
-(this parameter works on both Latin and English output), the six highest priority (by FREQ or whatever the current algorithm is) will be listed.
+If the program is run with TRIM_OUTPUT parameter set (this parameter works on both Latin and English output), the six highest priority (by FREQ or whatever the current algorithm is) will be listed.
 This should serve for the general user.